-Common types of Debt Fund include:
+Common types of Debt Funds include:

-- General Debt Funds: General Debt Funds invest the investor’s amount in different types of debt instruments.
+- General Debt Funds: General Debt Funds invest the Investor’s amount in different types of debt instruments.
 It can invest in debt instruments of both Government as well as Private.

 #2 – Exchange Traded Funds

-Exchange-Traded funds are Index funds and it refers to the Indices of the Stock Market.
+Exchange-Traded funds are Index funds, and it refers to the Indices of the Stock Market.
 This fund is a combination of various stock which is traded on the Stock Exchange.
 This fund is called Exchange Traded fund because it is traded on Stock Exchange like particular security traded.
-In this fund, a risk exists but slightly lower than the risk if invested in a particular share because this fund invests in a basket of Securities.
+In this fund, a risk exists but slightly lower than the risk if invested in a specific share because this fund invests in a basket of Securities.

 #3 – Money Market Fund